seanox/aspect-js/README.md

 CR: Test: Extension of console forwarding by listeners
 CR: Test: Extension for passing events (Test + Console) to the enclosing object when using frames
 CR: Test: Extension for central catching of errors with activated Test-AP
+CR: Test: Optimization for using readonly meta objects for return values
 CR: Test Suite: Optimization of error output
 CR: Composite Object Lookup: Added support now for arrays (also associative)
 CR: Composite Render: Extension with the attribute 'release' as an indicator that an element was rendered.
 CR: Composite Render: Support of expressions for all composite / render attributes (new ID and EVETNS)
 CR: Composite Render Iterate: Correction/Optimization in general
+CR: Composite Render Iterate: Optimization for using readonly meta object
 CR: Composite Render Attributes: undefined as return value of an expression deletes an attribute
 CR: Composite Scan: Omission of the intermediate step between render and mount
 CR: Composite Mount: Revision of the object/model binding